jas-dev/aws-game-telemetry/README.md

 ## Governance

-Multi-account management and orchestration are achieved using AWS Control Tower and Organizations, using frameworks of your choice such as the well-architected framework, CIS controls, and GDPR and utilizing policy guardrails organization wide from a central place.
-Security Hub and Config are enabled in the organization to facilitate security analysis and compliance with best practices and standards.
-Accounts are segregated by Organizational Unit (OU), and policies are applied at the OU level where possible, especially Service Control Policies (SCPs).
+Multi-account management and orchestration are achieved using AWS Control Tower and Organizations.
+Security Hub and Config are enabled in the organization to facilitate security posture monitoring and enforcement of CIS benchmarks and GDPR control standards.
+Accounts are segregated by Organizational Unit (OU), and policies are applied at the OU level using Service Control Policies (SCPs) to provide guardrails such as limiting users, groups, and roles permissions through 'deny' policies.
 The GDPR OU contains telemetry accounts for each business unit, limited to the EU region.

 ## IAM